Skip to main content

 The following Child Safety Standards for ministries were developed on behalf of the Evangelical Council for Abuse Prevention for the purpose of protecting minors in Christian organizations.
 These standards are designed to help ministry leaders know how to protect kids in their care and to be prepared to respond to allegations of abuse when they occur.

 The Child Safety Standards were drafted by a committee of professionals and experts in the field of risk management and abuse prevention, as well as a number of frontline practitioners who work with and serve children.
 This committee, known as the Expert Panel, met over the course of a year both in-person and virtually.
 The standards were then reviewed by a team of attorneys with related professional experience.
+You can learn more about how the Standards were developed here.

 We invite you to review and offer feedback on this resource, which is intended to serve the evangelical community and beyond.
 This resource is available widely and freely for reference to assist in the mission of protecting children.